 You won’t have control over when they come up or be able to plant them deep for good root structure.
-And there’s always a chance they’ll pop up too early and they’ll get killed by frost.
+And there’s always a chance they’ll pop up too early and get killed by frost.

 So it’s not the best way of preserving tomato seeds for planting.
-And I don’t recommend relying on this method of saving tomato seeds, but it will definitely work.
+And I don’t recommend relying on this method of saving tomato seeds, but it does work.

 We had a cherry tomato plant pop up in a crack in the concrete next to our porch.
 We used the porch railings to tie it up all summer and it made for convenient snacking. 🙂

 Issues with fermenting tomato seeds

 Since the seeds need to ferment for about a week, they will start to grow some mold and may even get a little smelly.
 And if you’re saving seed from a lot of tomatoes, it can take up a lot of space.

 If it starts to bother you and it’s been more than 3 days, just go ahead and process them.

 The worst thing, honestly, is if your tomatoes start to attract flies.
 Those tiny flies will go nutty for fermenting tomato seeds, and they can be really annoying if they get inside your house.

 Make a homemade trap by mixing some raw ACV with a drop of dish soap and a drop of syrup in a little jar to set next to your fermenting tomato seeds.
 It helps trap any little flies that might come around.

 These ready-made fly traps also work really well when placed among the cups of fermenting seeds.
 It lasts a long time, and the package comes with 6 refillable traps.

 How many tomatoes should you save for seed?